ehtbanton/Exammer/README.md

-Erudate: get hooked on revision
+Exammer: get hooked on revision